spring-attic/gs-consuming-rest-jquery/README.md

 First, notice that the page loads two script files.
 It loads the minified jQuery library (jquery.min.js) from a content delivery network (CDN) so that you don't have to download jQuery and place it in your project.
 It also loads the controller code (hello.js) from the application's path.

-Note that the two `<p>` tags have ids.
-These help jQuery to reference the HTML elements and update the text with the `id` and `content` properties of the `Greeting` JSON received from the REST service.
+Note that the two `<p>` tags have `class` attributes with values of `greeting-id` and `greeting-content` respectively.
+These help jQuery to reference the HTML elements and update the text with the values from the `id` and `content` properties in the JSON received from the REST service.

 Make the application executable